jbranchmaster/upgraded-engine/README.md

 # What Can Improve Cooking Skills At Home

 List of tips and skills which can improve cooking at home.
+Skills are perishable , so cook often to get better at it.
+This should be mindful exercise ,e.g aim at getting the same taste for every meal , improving the cooking speed , etc.

 ## Ingredients and Pre-work
 -  Have a meal plan ready for the whole week.
 Breakfast , Lunch , Dinner and snacks , etc. Think of each meal as a meeting , its very helpful if you are prepared for 21 meetings well in advance (`3meals*7days`).